Mice -A Brief History & Overview

 How to Tell if You Have Mice

-The first step in eliminating mice in your home or business is to establish that you actually have a mouse problem rather than some other types of pest.
+The first step in eliminating mice in your home or business is to establish that you actually have a mouse problem rather than some other type of pest.
 Then it is best to see if you can find their harborage or nest and if they have been established long enough to start reproducing.
-Nests are made-up of shredded paper or cloth materials including carpeting, old clothes, books, gloves and are often found in attics, boxes, tool boxes, drawers, basements and if occupied long enough can become evident along cracks in wall moldings by chewed up material and droppings escaping through the cracks.
+Nests are made up of shredded paper or cloth materials including carpeting, old clothes, books, gloves and are often found in attics, boxes, toolboxes, drawers, basements and if occupied long enough can become evident along cracks in wall moldings by chewed up material and droppings escaping through the cracks.

 Other signs that you may have mice in your walls or attic.

-If you find clothing, books, wires, or other soft items with chew marks you have a serious mouse problem.
-Mice chew up these items to create a soft bedding for their nests.
+- If you find clothing, books, wires, or other soft items with chew marks you have a serious mouse problem.
+Mice chew up these items to create soft bedding for their nests.

 If you have the opportunity to see your home invader, mice are smaller than other pests, have rather floppy ears and a triangular head with a pointy snout.
 Their heads and feet are also small compared to their cousins.
 One of the surest indicators though is to look at the tail.
 The mice commonly found in homes have fine fur on their tails while rats’ tails are hairless and may appear either slick or scaly.